 Interesting Facts

-- There were five Thunderbirds in total – a hypersonic missile, a heavy transporter, a space rocket, an underwater vehicle, and an orbiting space satellite.
+- There were five main Thunderbirds: a hypersonic jet, a heavy transporter, a space rocket, an underwater vehicle, and an orbiting satellite.

-- Anderson began work on a remastered version of the series, but did not have time to complete the work, unfortunately, before he died on April 4, 2012.
+- Gerry Anderson began work on a remastered version of the series, but unfortunately did not complete it before his death on April 4, 2012.

 International Thunderbirds Day is observed on September 30 each year.